Ypuf/EmbedBuilder/README.md

 Does a lot of shit and simplifies discord's annoying and lengthy embed creation process.

+This does NOT *require* 3.11+ necessarily, it just hasn't been TESTED for anything older.

+If you CAN confirm that it works for 3.9/3.10 create an issue on the GitHub and I'll update accordingly.

 ## Installation
 ```bash
 pip install py-embedbuilder